Skip to main content

 Multistep Form Example

-Additionally, the form data is cached in IndexedDB as the user types.
-This ensures that both the form's progress and its input data persist across sessions.
-When the user revisits the form, they will see their previously entered data and resume at their saved step.
+The form uses RADFish's IndexedDB storage to persist both the current step and all form data.
+When users revisit the form, they see their previously entered data and resume at their saved step.

 Learn more about RADFish examples at the official documentation.
 Refer to the RADFish GitHub repo for more information and code samples.